seladb/StarTrack-js/README.md

 - You can now paste a GitHub link instead of typing the username and repo name, and they will be parsed automatically
 - Added a link to the GitHub repo in the badge displaying the repo details
 - Preloading screen: fix decreasing transition in progress bar when loading the next repo
-- All React components were replaced from class to function components
+- All React components were replaced from class to function components and are using React Hooks

 ## What's new in version 2.0?